1. Based on the cubes or number of sticks shown, can you tell what number is shown. Count by tens and then ones.

 21. What time is shown on the clock

-5 edges
+5 corners

 25. Jack kicked the ball into the neighbours yard.
 What's the chance that his neighbour will throw the ball back before it gets dark?